-Across most of our village study sites we identified high occurrence of the principle rodent reservoir of Lassa mammarenavirus with this species concentrated in areas of significant anthropogenic disturbance (i.e. Villages, within and outside of buildings and in agricultural land).
-However, in Lambayama, our most urban site this species was found to have low occurrence with probable displacement by the invasive rodent M. musculus.
+Across most of our village study sites we identified high occurrence of the principal rodent reservoir of Lassa mammarenavirus, with this species concentrated in areas of significant anthropogenic disturbance (i.e. Villages, within and outside of buildings and in agricultural land).
+However, in Lambayama, our most urban site, this species was found to have low occurrence with probable displacement by the invasive rodent, M. musculus.
 These findings suggest that the hazard of human exposure to Lassa mammarenavirus is concentrated in more rural village settings and in those villages at low risk of M. musculus invasion and establishment.

 Conclusion